philippelt/netatmo-api-python/usage.md

 >2014-01-13, Revision to include new modules additionnal informations

->2016-06-25 Update documentation for Netatmo Welcome
+>2016-06-25, Update documentation for Netatmo Welcome

->2017-01-09 Minor updates to packaging info
+>2017-01-09, Minor updates to packaging info

+>2020-12-07, Breaking changes due to removal of direct access to devices, "home" being now required (Netatmo redesign)

 No additional library other than standard Python library is required.